edarchimbaud/vnpy/docs/portfolio_strategy.md

         self.load_bars(10)
 ```

-Unlike CTA strategies, multi-contract portfolio strategies only support K-line backtesting, so multi-contract strategy templates do not have a load_ticks function.
+Unlike CTA strategies, multi-contract portfolio strategies only support bar backtesting, so multi-contract strategy templates do not have a load_ticks function.

 When the strategy is initialized, the inited and trading status of the strategy are both [False], at this time, it just calls ArrayManager to calculate and cache the relevant calculation indicators, and cannot issue trading signals.
 After calling the on_init function, the inited state of the strategy is changed to [True], the strategy initialization is completed.